 - Mechanical Trading

-Intraday/ Day trading means buying and selling of stocks in the same day in Indian Stock market between 9:15 AM to 3:30 PM.
-The trader may open and close a position in a security in the same trading day.
+Intraday/ Day trading means buying and selling of stocks on the same day in the Indian Stock market between 9:15 AM to 3:30 PM.
+The trader may open and close a position in a security on the same trading day.
 It may be either buying first and selling later (long) or selling first and buying later (short) irrespective of profit or loss.
-Small jumps in the stock price can give quick profit but any adverse movement will lead to big loss.
+Small jumps in the stock price can give quick profit but any adverse movement will lead to a big loss.

 Example of day trading:

-Mr. Ajay,a trader bought 100 shares @ 226.20 per share of ICICI bank on Monday morning when the market opened at 9:15 AM.
-During the day as the prices were fluctuating Mr. Ajay was able to sell these 100 shares@ Rs 229.70 per share at 11:45 AM.
+Mr. Ajay, a trader bought 100 shares @ 226.20 per share of ICICI bank on Monday morning when the market opened at 9:15 AM.
+During the day as the prices were fluctuating, Mr. Ajay was able to sell these 100 shares@ at Rs 229.70 per share at 11:45 AM.
 So he made a gain of Rs 3.50/- per share and the total profit excluding brokerage was Rs 350/-.
-In this example Ajay bought and sold shares in the same day, hence it is termed as Intraday or Day trading.
+In this example Ajay bought and sold shares on the same day, hence it is termed as Intraday or Day trading.

 - No overnight risk in day trading.

-- Small jump in stock price leads to quick profit (as broker allow leveraging).
+- A small jump in stock price leads to quick profit (as brokers allow leveraging).